pyPhotometry/docs/docs/index.md

 - pyserial
 - numpy
 - pyqtgraph
-- pyperclip (optional, used to copy file names to clipboard)

 The simplest way to install the required dependencies is to download and install the [Anaconda](https://www.anaconda.com/download/) Python distribution, then use the *conda* package management utility to install the other packages using the following commands in the *Anaconda Prompt*: